Apinizer CI/CD Integration with GitHub Actions and Jenkins

 This integration scenario uses the following components:

-• GitHub Actions: Docker image building and versioning are handled on the GitHub side.
+- GitHub Actions: Docker image build and versioning operations are handled on the GitHub side.

 1. GitHub Actions Workflow